 Section 1.
 The Faculty Senate is composed of the voting members of the University Faculty chosen by each college or school or other academic units for membership in the Senate.
-For the purpose of these bylaws, the term "voting members" is defined to mean full-time faculty members holding the rank of Assistant Professor or above and professional librarians.

 Section 2.
-The number of Senate members allocated to each college, school, or Regional Campus is ten (10) percent of the total voting members of the University faculty in such college, school, or Regional Campus.
+The number of Senate members allocated to each college, school, or Regional Campus is ten (10) percent of the total voting members of the University faculty in such college, school, or Regional Campus, except that the clinical, teaching faculty from each School of Medicine will be represented by three faculty.
 Each college, school, or Regional Campus shall establish and publish rules and procedures governing the election of its members to the Senate and the filling of vacancies.
 Those colleges or Regional Campuses which are departmentalized shall allocate the Senators amongst the departments so as not to exceed the ten (10) percent limit for the total college or Regional Campus (Table 1).
 At the first election of members to the Senate, each college, school, or Regional Campus shall designate terms of one, two, or three years for its members so that approximately one-third of its members will be allotted each of the terms.
 Thereafter, members elected to the Senate shall have terms of three years, unless chosen to fill unexpired terms.
 No Senator shall be eligible for an additional term in the Senate until one year following the expiration of the term of service.